-For the transport of Type-A packages, the model plan is adapted where necessary and incorporated into Local Rules specific to the transport movement.
-The model plan, or specific plan if adapted, provides clear instructions to the driver on what to do in an emergency and must accompany every transport operation so that it is readily accessible by the driver or another person in the event of the driver being unable to take action.
+For the transport of Type-A packages, the model plans are adapted where necessary and incorporated into Local Rules specific to the transport movement.
+The model plans provides clear instructions to the driver on what to do in an emergency and must accompany every transport operation so that it is readily accessible by the driver or another person in the event of the driver being unable to take action.